 OCT can be used for the examination and imaging of thickness and fitting characteristics of soft contact lenses, in particular high plus, high minus and toric lenses.
 Soft contact lens edge profiles can be assessed and lens-edge interactions with the sclera accurately visualised to better understand how the lens fits on the eye.
 Lens thicknesses can also be visualised and assessed, as well as the presence and degree of any prism ballasts used to stabilise toric lenses on the eye.

-OCT of soft lens showing edges and the thicker ballast used to stabilise toric lenses.
+CAPTION: OCT of soft lens showing edges and the thicker ballast used to stabilise toric lenses.

-The above image shows the thinned cornea of a patient with advanced keratoconus with their new rigid scleral lens vaulting over the fragile tissue.
+CAPTION: A thinned cornea of a patient with advanced keratoconus with their new rigid scleral lens vaulting over the fragile tissue.

-A hyperopic orthokeratology lens on eye showing the areas of cornea clearance centrally.
+CAPTION: A hyperopic orthokeratology lens on eye showing the areas of cornea clearance centrally.

 In medical contact lens practice where contact lenses may be used in the management of corneal disease or trauma, OCT allows viewing of the contact lens, post lens tear thickness, corneal epithelium, basement membrane, stroma, endothelium, and associated pathology.
 Conditions where OCT is useful in medical contact lens practice include keratoconus, corneal graft, pellucid marginal corneal degeneration, recurrent corneal erosion, epithelial basement membrane dystophy, Salzmann's nodular corneal degeneration, pterygium and pingueculum.
 OCT also allows better management of contact lens complications and differential diagnosis of corneal abrasion, microbial keratitis, and other corneal pathologies.